wallnerryan/pxdocs-backup/content/use-px-backup/backup-stateful-applications/mongodb.md

 ---
 title: Backup MongoDB on Kubernetes
 description:
-keywords:
+keywords: backup, mongodb
 weight: 4
 hidesections: true
 disableprevnext: true
 ---

-This page provides instructions for users on how to use pre and post backups rules with PX-Backup to achieve application-consistent backups for MongoDB on Kubernetes in production.
+You can use the instructions on this page to create pre and post backup rules with PX-Backup, which take application-consistent backups for MongoDB on Kubernetes in production.

 MongoDB stores data files in a location called `dbPath`. `dbPath` is most often configured to use `/var/lib/mongo`.
 Some container images may also configure this path differently, so it is important to pay attention to `dbPath`.